Gabaldonlab/Q-PHAST/README.md

 # qCAST

-This is a pipeline to analyze images and
+This is a pipeline to analyze images and obtain AST measurements.

 ## Installation